 Tip 5: Save money and book together

-When traveling with between 3-9 people you can get a groupsave discount by booking as a group and going on the same off-peak train.
-This discount gets you 1/3 off your journey costs and is automatically applied at checkout.
-If you chooseto receive E-Tickets you can then send them to your group rather than passing on loads of paper tickets.
+When travelling with between 3-9 people, you can get a groupsave discount by booking as a group and going on the same off-peak train.
+This discount gets you 1/3 off your journey.
+If you choose to receive e-Tickets, you can then send them to your group, rather than passing on loads of paper tickets.

 Tip 6: Look at the price of 2 singles

-When you are traveling to and from Derby you might be tempted to book a return fare, however this might not provide the best saving.
-Two single fares can sometimes be cheaper, when using Split My Fare we search for the least expensive option for you.
+When you are travelling to and from Derby, you may consider booking a return fare; however, this might not provide the best savings.
+Two single fares can sometimes be cheaper.
+When you use Split My Fare, we search for the most affordable option for you.

 Tip 7: Standard fares aren't always the cheapest

-When travelling by train to Derby you would expect that standard fares are the lowest in price but this is not always the case.
-You can travel in style with bigger seats and free food and drinks if you look at this first-class option when they are in low demand, sometimes a good deal can be found at a similar price or even cheaper than a standard ticket.
+When travelling by train to Derby, you would think that a standard fare will be the lowest in price, but this is not always the case.
+You can travel in style with bigger seats and free food and drinks if you look at first-class tickets; sometimes you can find a good deal at a similar price or even cheaper than a standard ticket.

 Tip 8: Railcards help make you savings

-Regular travelers on the railway can save every time travel by using railcards, even if you only travel by rail a few times a year.
-There are different cards available s and they all offer you free entry to attractions and other money off deals.
+Regular travellers on the railway can save every time travel by using railcards, even if you only travel by rail a few times a year.
+There are different cards available, and they all offer you free entry to attractions and other money off deals.
 Most railcards cost £30 per year and get you 1/3 off your tickets.

-The family & friends railcard gives 1/3 of adult fares and children get 60% off when up to 4 Adults and 4 Children are travelling.
+The family & friends railcard gives 1/3 off adult fares, and children get 60% off when up to 4 Adults and 4 Children are travelling.

-Senior railcards for over 60's can be bought for 3-years for just £70, while disabled passengers can purchase a card for just £20 a year.
+Senior railcards for over 60's can be bought for 3-years for just £70, while disabled passengers can purchase a card for only £20 a year.
 There are other Railcards on sale including the 16-25 and 26-30 railcards and network railcard.